christopherdeutsch/chefzero_simple/README.md

 ## Usage

-1. First make sure you've followed the instructions under Installation (above), and have Added the gem to your `Gemfile` and run `chef exec bundle install`.
+1. First make sure you've followed the instructions under Installation (above), and have added the gem to your `Gemfile` and run `chef exec bundle install`.
 This will make the gem available from within your chef run.

-2. Create chef attributes JSON file

-Create a file in your project's root directory called 'zero.json' which contains any chef attributes you wish to set for the chef-zero run.
+2. Create JSON a file in your project's root directory called 'zero.json' which contains any chef attributes you wish to set for the chef-zero run.
 At a minimum just set the runlist.
 For example:
 ```
 {
     "run_list": [ "recipe[devbox::default]" ]
 }
 ```

-3. Add rake task

-Add the following to your Rakefile to include the rake task:
+3. Add the following to your Rakefile to include the rake task:
 ```
 require 'chefzero_simple/rake/task'
 ```

 4. Run the rake task
 ```
 chef exec rake chefzero_simple
 ```